Another example of using Excessive Force

 “We have faith in both Sgt Matakovich’s criminal defense attorneys as well as the criminal justice system.
 The FOP will continue the internal process, which is arbitration at this point,” police union local President Howard McQuillan told Pittsburgh’s Action News 4.

 Attorney Bryan Campbell, who represents the FOP, believes the union can win back Matakovich’s job.
+You can also contact experts from Los Angeles DUI lawyers to get the job done.

 “He wants to remain on the department.
 He’s been on the department for a long time.
 He’s a very responsible supervisor, he’s well-liked by the officers,” Campbell said.